 The growth has been accompanied by equally impressive declines in the levels of poverty as reported by the government.
 While aggregate headcount poverty stood at about 57 per cent in the early 1990s, the most recent official estimate puts 19.5 per cent of the population below the official poverty line.
 But despite these successes at the aggregate level, researchers warn that this growth has not been shared equally.
 For instance, marked spatial heterogeneity in poverty reductions mean that differences in the standard of living between locations are often much higher now than what they used to be.

 Apart from the observed heterogeneity in terms of poverty and poverty reduction, the figures themselves have been called into question as well.
-Some argue that the lack of progress on assets accumulation and non-monetary well-being proxies suggest much more modest poverty reductions, raising suspicion about the poverty lines and the welfare indicator used by the government of Uganda (Daniels and Minot 2015; Kakande 2010).
+Some argue that the lack of progress on assets accumulation and non-monetary wellbeing proxies suggest much more modest poverty reductions, raising suspicion about the poverty lines and the welfare indicator used by the government of Uganda (Daniels and Minot 2015; Kakande 2010).
 Some scholars have also been questioning the spatial pattern of poverty as reported in official documents, arguing that a single national food poverty line is likely to overstate poverty in some areas while underestimating poverty in others (Appleton 2003; Jamal 1998).

 In this chapter, we want to update existing knowledge about the state of poverty and its dynamics in Uganda, while at the same time address some of the problems with the official figures that have been identified in recent studies.
 To account for differences in diets in different locations, we will construct different poverty thresholds for different spatial domains using the latest available nationally representative household survey.
 We will then use these new poverty lines to look at the evolution of poverty using the recently released Uganda National Panel Survey (UNPS), a yearly panel survey collected by the Uganda Bureau of Statistics (UBOS) supported by the World Bank's Living Standard Measurement Study (LSMS) project that tracks about 3,000 households.

 Finally, we will use the panel nature of this survey to study how many households are chronically poor and investigate how their characteristics differ from other groups, such as households that successfully escaped poverty.
 In other words, we will construct a detailed poverty profile that takes dynamic aspects into account, defining groups based on poverty transitions instead of a simple dichotomous poor/non-poor status (Boateng et al. 1992).
-As for the characteristics we contrast within each group, we confine ourselves to those that change only slowly over time, and we look at the “initial conditions” at the start of the panel.
+As for the characteristics we contrast within each group, we confine ourselves to those that change only slowly over time, and we look at the ‘initial conditions’ at the start of the panel.
 We hope that this can enlighten us on the preconditions that need to be in place to be in a particular poverty dynamics group.

 The remainder of this chapter is structured as follows: We first give an overview of poverty in the past few decades and look at the present official poverty estimates in Uganda.
 We also present some studies that point to shortcomings in official poverty measurement.
 In Section 3, we briefly explain the reasoning behind the use of spatially disaggregated poverty lines, as well as the methodology we use to construct them.
 The next section presents poverty estimates using the new poverty lines and using household consumption expenditure data from 2005 up to 2013.
 Section 5 then looks at poverty dynamics and relates households with differing poverty dynamics to a selection of characteristics.
 A final section concludes.

-2 Poverty in Uganda: Trends and controversies
+2 Poverty in Uganda: trends and controversies